-Attend a seminar featuring didactic presentations and two workshops.
+Attend a seminar featuring didactic presentations and a choice of one of two workgroups.
 Current pathophysiologic models will be addressed.
 Hear acute and preventive treatment strategies for adult and pediatric populations along with appropriate patient selection, administration (timing and route), and potential medication misuse and/or overuse concerns.
 Learn how to address comorbid medical complaints in appropriate medication selection and monitoring.

 The American Headache Society® (AHS) Nurse Practitioner / Physician Assistant (NP/PA) Special Interest Group developed this educational offering for Primary Care Nurse Practitioners and Physician Assistants.
 This comprehensive overview of migraine is delivered by Nurse Practitioner and Physician Assistant members of AHS.

-Carol A. Barch, MN, FNP-BC; Lead Advanced Practice Provider, Headache and Facial Pain Program, Department of Neurology, Stanford Hospital and Clinics; Stanford CA
+Carol A. Barch, MN, FNP-BC; Lead Advanced Practice Provider, Headache and Facial Pain Program, Department of Neurology, Stanford Hospital and Clinics; Palo Alto CA

 Lynda J. Krasenbaum, MSN, ANP-BC; Associate Director, New York Headache Center; New York NY

-Theresa Mallick-Searle, RN, MS, ANP-BC; Nurse Practitioner, Pain Management, Stanford Health Care; Stanford CA and Independent Contractor, Medical Expert Witness on Pain Management and Treatment; Stanford CA
+Theresa Mallick-Searle, MS, RN-BC, ANP-BC; Nurse Practitioner, Pain Management, Stanford Health Care; Redwood City CA and Independent Contractor, Medical Expert Witness on Pain Management and Treatment; Stanford CA